rybott/Forensic_Operation_Plan_Response/Scenario1.md

       correct value of Cash on hand to the first year, making sure everything is balanced.
       - Cash is increased (Asset) and Retained Earnings is also increased (Equity)

-## Tax
-Tax in this scenario is 13% and is taken from the EBITA

 ## Financial Statments
 - Balance Sheet